icshwi/e3training/workbook/chapter8.md

   - Build an e3 application, with the remote repository [1].

-    - Define four variables in fimscb.conf as follows:
+    - **ACTION 1.1** Define four variables in fimscb.conf as follows:
 	  ```
 	  EPICS_MODULE_NAME:=fimscb
 	  EPICS_MODULE_URL:=https://github.com/icshwi
 	  E3_TARGET_URL:=https://github.com/jeonghanlee
 	  E3_MODULE_SRC_PATH:=fimscb
 	  ```
-	- Create the e3-fimscb in your target url.
+	- **ACTION 1.2** Create the e3-fimscb in your target url.
 In this example, the target url `E3_TARGET_URL` is https://github.com/jeonghanlee.
 Note that you have the write permission for `E3_TARGET_URL`.

       |![Creation Repository 1](ch8_supplementary_path/fig8-1.png)                           |
       | :---:                                                                               |